Are Your Mornings Stressful?

 Make sure that both you and your little darlings are scrubbed and tubbed in the evenings rather than the mornings.
 Washing and drying hair is a time consuming business that can cause lots of rushing, so get it all done before bed.

 I would highly recommend getting up before your children (if your children are not crazy early risers).
 Getting yourself ready in peace while they are still asleep will mean no interruptions, so will be a lot quicker.
 Personally, I find that getting dressed after the children are awake takes 3 times as long as when I have a few minutes to myself to get sorted.
 So getting up a little earlier can save you a good few minutes.

 This also works for Emma from The Money Whisperer, who said;

 “Get up before the children so you can get yourself ready in (relative) peace and then focus your time and attention on them.
 I find this helps otherwise I have a hair straightener in one hand and a bowl of Cheerios in the other – which is never a good combination!”

-Setting up a backpack station near the front door ensures that your carefully prepared bags are easy to grab on your way out fo the house.
+Setting up a backpack station near the front door ensures that your carefully prepared bags are easy to grab on your way out of the house.
 There is nothing that wastes time in the morning like having to run back upstairs to retrieve items that have been left in bedrooms.
 Check out these fantastic School Bag Storage Ideas from The Organised Housewife.

 Schedule Your Morning And Calculate Exactly How Much Time You Have